 Corporate Formation, Merger, Dissolution; LLC’s and Partnerships

-Corporate Formation involves filing the Articles of Incorporation with the State, and the shareholders’ adoption of the corporation’s governing document – the Bylaws.
+Involves filing the Articles of Incorporation with the State, and the shareholders’ adoption of the corporation’s governing document – the Bylaws.
 Likewise, a limited liability company, or LLC, is established by filing the Articles of Organization, and the members’ adoption of the Operating Agreement.
-A partnership is usually the most easily formed business, as it generally only requires the partnership to register the business name with the State, and the partners then develop a partnership agreement which governs the relations among the partners of the partnership.
+A partnership is usually the most easily formed business, as it generally only requires the partnership to register the business name with the State, and the partners then develop a partnership agreement that governs the relations among the partners of the partnership.